-- Ada enumeration types map to C enumeration types directly if pragma Convention C is specified, which causes them to have int length.
+- Ada enumeration types map to C enumeration types directly if pragma Convention C is specified, which causes them to have a length of 32 bits, except for boolean types which map to C99 bool and for which the length is 8 bits.
 Without pragma Convention C, Ada enumeration types map to 8, 16, or 32 bits (i.e., C types signed char, short, int, respectively) depending on the number of values passed.
 This is the only case in which pragma Convention C affects the representation of an Ada type. - Ada access types map to C pointers, except for the case of pointers to unconstrained types in Ada, which have no direct C equivalent. - Ada arrays map directly to C arrays.